earthcube/geocodes/docs/setting_up_services/setting_up_aws.md

 # Setting up Geocodes Services on AWS

+???
+Note
+    we decided against using both s3 and Neptune. each neptune instnace is one graph namespace, so at $95/month for an instance, that is a bit high. s3 works, but for testing we take buckets up and down, easier to manage in minio that AWS.

 To do this, we are going to utilize four pieces:
 * s3, replaces Minio Container
 * neptune, replaces Graph Container